Conversations for Listening

 (strategy rather than method)

-The conversations will be presented fragmentized poetically, as an attempt to physically open up the spaces and paths of the conversations.
+The conversation is being presented fragmentized poetically, as an attempt to physically open the spaces and paths of the conversations.
 To allow for imagination and a loss of orientation.
-The fragmentation does not necessarily reflect the most central arguments, descriptions, etc. You may wonder upon how the fragmentation took place; what choices where made?
+The fragmentation does not necessarily reflect the most central arguments, descriptions, etc. You may wonder upon how the fragmentation took place; what choices were made and why they were made?
 You may wonder, without ever knowing.

 For, not on